 Sortation Conveyor Systems

-Sorters are the ideal solution for separating products from in-feed conveyor lines to shipping lanes, palletizing operations, packing stations & other sortation needs for your operations
+Sorters are the ideal solution for separating products from in-feed conveyor lines to shipping lanes, palletizing operations, packing stations & other sortation needs

 Horizontal Cross Belt Sorter

 The energy-efficient high-performance crossbelt sorter is suitable for applications and industries where the size and weight of the items plays a central role.
 It sorts material up to a maximum of 50 kg, e.g. cardboard boxes, parcels, small packages, packaged foods, catalogue goods, padded envelopes, multimedia products, clothing, etc.